Patient education: Wolff-Parkinson-White syndrome (Beyond the Basics)

 To perform the test, a specially trained heart rhythm specialist threads small wires (called electrode catheters), usually through a vein in the inner thigh.
 A vein in another area of the body may be preferred in some situations.
 The catheters are advanced into the heart, where they are positioned at various locations.
 The catheters are used to precisely monitor, or map, the heart's electrical pathways.

 Most people with the WPW pattern on ECG who do not experience tachycardia do not need treatment.
-These patients may never develop symptoms and, in many cases, conduction via the accessory pathway spontaneously disappears as the patient grows older.
+These patients may never develop symptoms, and in some young patients, conduction via the accessory pathway spontaneously disappears as the patient grows older.

 However, some asymptomatic patients with a WPW ECG pattern (such as people with a high-risk occupation or professional athletes) are advised to undergo additional testing, including electrophysiologic testing, to determine if the accessory pathway is associated with a high risk of sudden cardiac arrest.